 During my days in Buenos Aires, I spend hours upon hours walking the streets of the city.
 I make my way down to Plaza de Mayo where the mothers of the disappeared still protest every Thursday afternoon.
 I feel history coming alive at Casa Rosado where Eva Perón (Evita) waved at the crowd from the balcony.
 It almost makes me want to sing “Don’t cry for me Argentina…”.
 Later on, I visit her grave at Recoleta cemetery.
 A cemetery so incredible beautiful and grand filled with this mysterious energy telling tails about the past.

-At Puerto Madero, I enjoy a stroll and lunch at the sea side in the sun, and in Palermo Viejo, I find a spot at Plaza Serrano just watching live pass by.
-In cosy San Telmo, I take a stroll through the cobbled streets while I am feeling myself getting hungry from all the amazing smelling restaurants serving big cuts of meat or pasta.
+At Puerto Madero, I enjoy a stroll and lunch at the seaside in the sun, and in Palermo Viejo, I find a spot at Plaza Serrano just watching live pass by.
+In cosy San Telmo, I take a stroll through the cobbled streets while I’m feeling myself getting hungry from all the amazing smelling restaurants serving big cuts of meat or pasta.
 After a drink at Plaza Dorrego, I make my choice for the evening: Dinner at Cafe San Juan, and oh God it is worth every peso.
 On Sunday, I make my way back to San Telmo to indulge in the weekly Sunday market.
 But before, I visit the colourful neighborhood of Buenos Aires: La Boca.
 A place created by migrants years ago.
 A place for the working class filled with colourful, old houses.
-I love the trashiness of this area, and if it weren’t for the warnings of the area not being too safe, I would have spent hours walking the streets taking one shot after another with my camera.
+I love the trashiness of the area, and if it weren’t for the warnings of the area not being too safe, I would have spent hours walking the streets taking one shot after another with my camera.

-When night time falls, I will take myself on a date and watch a tango show at the famous Café de los Angelitos.
+When night time falls, I’ll take myself on a date and watch a tango show at the famous Café de los Angelitos.
 To be honest, it somewhat of an experience to do a tango for one but I couldn’t leave Buenos Aires without getting a feel for the tango.
 After all, it is the city where it all started.